chazzox/shortcuts/README.md

 # shortcuts-beta
-Customizable Browser Homepage<br/>
+Customizable Browser Homepage <br/>
-just plain better than the other one
+just plain better than the other one<br/>
+rewritten from the ground up